Czajnikowski/Czajnikowski.github.io/_posts/2017-04-29-dont-be-scared-of-subquery.md

 title: SUBQUERY Is Not That Scary
 ---

 Let's say that you're new in the project.
-After short onboarding you are getting your first task, here it is.
+After short onboarding you are getting your first task, here it is:

 > Add search functionality to the contacts

 In description you see:

-> Search results should include all contacts that match the search query in properties:
+> Search results should include all contacts that match the search query by:
+>
 >  - name
 >  - surname
 >  - city

-Ok, you already know some Core Data, `NSFetchedResultsController` is ready in place, all delegate methods are implemented.
-You just need to supply a `NSFetchRequest` - what can be easier than that?
+Ok, UI with all delegate methods is implemented, you know some Core Data, `NSFetchedResultsController` is already in place, you just need to supply a `NSFetchRequest` - what can be easier than that?

 #### Nothing easier than that
 {: style="text-align: center;"}